-- Note: 1.
-With CTCCLR=0, a Comparator P match will clear the counter - 2.
-The CTM output pin is controlled only by the CTMAF flag - 3.
+Note: 1.
+With CTCCLR=0, a Comparator P match will clear the counter

+- 2. The CTM output pin is controlled only by the CTMAF flag - 2.
+The crivi output pin is controlled only by the crivin indig - 3.
 The output pin is reset to its initial state by a CTON bit rising edge